Item 15: Understand the borrow checker

 }

-If Rust's smart pointer don't seem to cover what's needed for your data structures, there's always the final fallback of writing unsafe code that uses raw (and decidedly un-smart) pointers.
-However, as per Item 16 this should very much be a last resort – someone else might already have implemented the semantics you want, inside a safe interface, and if you search the standard library and crates.io you might find it.
+If Rust's smart pointers don't seem to cover what's needed for your data structures, there's always the final fallback of writing unsafe code that uses raw (and decidedly un-smart) pointers.
+However, as per Item 16, this should very much be a last resort—someone else might have already implemented the semantics you want, inside a safe interface, and if you search the standard library and crates.io, you might find just the tool for the job.

-For example, imagine that you have a function that sometimes returns a reference to one of its inputs, but sometimes needs to return some freshly allocated data.
-In line with Item 1, an enum that encodes these two possibilities is the natural way to express this in the type system, and you could then implement various of the pointer traits described in Item 9.
-But you don't have to: the standard library already includes the std::borrow::Cow type3 that covers exactly this scenario once you know it exists.
+For example, imagine that you have a function that sometimes returns a reference to one of its inputs but sometimes needs to return some freshly allocated data.
+In line with Item 1, an enum that encodes these two possibilities is the natural way to express this in the type system, and you could then implement various pointer traits described in Item 8.
+But you don't have to: the standard library already includes the std::borrow::Cow type that covers exactly this scenario once you know it exists.3

-One particular style of data structure always stymies programmers arriving at Rust from other languages: attempting to create self-referential data structures, which contain a mixture of owned data together with references to within that owned data.
+One particular battle with the borrow checker always stymies programmers arriving at Rust from other languages: attempting to create self-referential data structures, which contain a mixture of owned data together with references to within that owned data:

 struct SelfRef {